walnuthq/madara-docs/docs/components/starknet_os.md

 - A core components of the rollup
 - A Cairo Zero program
-- SNOS is not needed if you run Madara in sequencer mode, because txs are executed by the sequencer
+- SNOS is not needed if you run Madara in sequencer mode, because txs are executed by the sequencer/blockifier
+- How does this relate to CairoVM?
+Should CairoVM have its own page?

 ## Responsibilities